Nonlinear spectral analysis: A local Gaussian approach: Abstract

 The spectral distribution $f(\omega)$ of a stationary time series $\TSR{\Yz{t}}{t\in\ZZ}{}$ can be used to investigate whether or not periodic structures are present in $\TSR{\Yz{t}}{t\in\ZZ}{}$, but $f(\omega)$ has some limitations due to its dependence on the autocovariances $\gamma(h)$.
 For example, $f(\omega)$ can not distinguish white i.i.d.\ noise from GARCH-type models (whose terms are dependent, but uncorrelated), which implies that $f(\omega)$ can be an inadequate tool when $\TSR{\Yz{t}}{t\in\ZZ}{}$ contains asymmetries and nonlinear dependencies.

-Asymmetries between the upper and lower tails of a time series can be investigated by means of the \textit{local Gaussian autocorrelations} $\lgacr{\LGp}{h}$ introduced in \citet{Tjostheim201333}, and these \textit{local measures of dependence} can be used to construct the \textit{local Gaussian spectral density} $\lgsd{\LGp}{\omega}$ that is presented in this paper.
-A key feature of $\lgsd{\LGp}{\omega}$ is that it coincides with $f(\omega)$ for Gaussian time series, which implies that $\lgsd{\LGp}{\omega}$ can be used to detect non-Gaussian traits in the time series under investigation.
-In particular, if $f(\omega)$ is flat, then peaks and troughs of $\lgsd{\LGp}{\omega}$ can indicate nonlinear traits, which potentially might discover \textit{local periodic phenomena} that goes undetected in an ordinary spectral analysis.
+Asymmetries between the upper and lower tails of a time series can be investigated by means of the \textit{local Gaussian autocorrelations} introduced in \citet{Tjostheim201333}, and these \textit{local measures of dependence} can be used to construct the \textit{local Gaussian spectral density} presented in this paper.
+A key feature of the new local spectral density is that it coincides with $f(\omega)$ for Gaussian time series, which implies that it can be used to detect non-Gaussian traits in the time series under investigation.
+In particular, if $f(\omega)$ is flat, then peaks and troughs of the new local spectral density can indicate nonlinear traits, which potentially might discover \textit{local periodic phenomena} that remain undetected in an ordinary spectral analysis.

 {\it Keywords:} Local periodocities, GARCH models, graphical tools.